rabcanj/udacity2/README.md

    1. controlers.py: stored in project/controlers.py, main apis are here
    1. fboauth.py: stored in project/fboauth.py, taking care of authentication
    1. models.py:  stored in project/models.py, contains classes from which database structure is created

+### Special endpoints and features

+In menu you can find button Create/reset databse.
+It removes all the data from the database and creates some initial data.
+This feature does not require authentication, it was created only because of comfortable testing.

+https://localhost:8000/json_data returns categories and its items in json structure.